Devdutt Pattanaik Questions Oppenheimer's Understanding Of Gita

-Mumbai, July 23 (IANS) Christopher Nolan’s biopic ‘Oppenheimer’ is faring extremely well in Indian cinemas, going housefull over two weeks (in pre-booking), particularly in IMAX.
-However, the movie has become the target of controversy due to a scene involving J. Robert Oppenheimer having sex with Tarot while she has him read a line from the Bhagavad Gita.
+Christopher Nolan’s biopic ‘Oppenheimer’ is faring extremely well in Indian cinemas, going housefull over two weeks (in pre-booking), particularly in IMAX.
+However, the movie has become the target of controversy due to a scene involving J Robert Oppenheimer having sex with Tarot while she has him read a line from the Bhagavad Gita.

 This has angered certain sections of people who believe in Hinduism greatly, with mythologist and writer, Devdutt Pattanaik stating that ‘Oppenheimer’ got the translation of the ‘I am become Death’ line wrong.